 A coach driver's perspective on your child's safety on school trips abroad

-This is something that every parent should not only read, but also provide a copy of to their child’s school governing body that are legally responsible for risk assessing school trips in the UK and school visits abroad.
-It is an account of a typical couple of weeks in the life of a coach driver assigned to home to school work and driving school parties abroad.
-If this does not move you into action, then BUSK does not know what will!
-This should be your wake up call to act now, before you allow any school to take your child abroad.
+This was provided to us by a coach driver.
+You may want to make sure your child’s school governing body have sight of this because they are legally responsible for risk assessing school trips in the UK and school visits abroad.
+It is an account of a typical couple of weeks in the life of a coach driver assigned to home to school work and driving on school trips abroad.

-For those parents who will happily send their child abroad later this year, perhaps you should understand clearly, what the daily duties of a coach driver like myself are leading up to just before the key goes in the ignition of my coach on the homeward journey to the UK.
+For those parents who will happily send their child abroad later this year or planning to for next year, perhaps you should understand clearly, what the daily duties of a coach driver like myself are leading up to just before the key goes in the ignition of my coach on the homeward journey to the UK.